Francikkk/JustPingIt/README.md

 # JustPingIt 🖧📶

 JustPingIt is a Python-based network utility to ping hosts and log responses over time.
-It provides a simple interface for network diagnostics and stores data in a local SQLite database.
+It provides a simple and effective GUI interface for network diagnostics and stores data in a local SQLite database.

 ---